 Houston is an enormous city located in the state of Texas.
 With a population of 2,320,268 people and 605 constituent neighborhoods, Houston is the largest community in Texas.

-Unlike some cities, Houston isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Houston are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Houston is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Houston is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Houston who work in sales jobs (10.25%), office and administrative support (9.55%), and management occupations (8.85%).

 Also of interest is that Houston has more people living here who work in computers and math than 95% of the places in the US.